gnosis/dex-research/dFusion/dFusion.rst

 Providing data for fraud proofs of solutions
 --------------------------------------------------------------------------

-The submitter of a solution needs to post the full solution into the ethereum chain as calldata payload.
+The submitter of a solution must post the full solution onto the ethereum chain as calldata/payload.
 The payload will contain: (new balance-state-hash, prices, touched orders, trading volume per order, intermediate state hashes).
 The solution is a new balance-state-hash with the updated account balances, a price vector **P**: